Fabio Lopez

 Fabio Lopez (born 17 June 1973) is an Italian football manager of Spanish descent and a former footballer.
 Lopez has coached many Italian academy clubs, scouted for Atalanta B.C. and ACF Fiorentina, and managed a number of clubs throughout Eastern Europe and Asia.
 He holds a UEFA Pro Coaching Licence.

 Lopez's first senior managerial role was at FK Banga Gargždai, starting in January 2007.
 He is known for his strong leadership qualities, his ability to analyse and solve problems and his excellent interpersonal and communication skills with players.

-He has been the head coach of Vietnamese club Thanh Hóa since 22 November 2019 and was sacked on 7 June 2020.
+He was the head coach of Vietnamese club Thanh Hóa from 22 November 2019 until 7 June 2020.
+He was most recently coach of South African National First Division club Pretoria Callies.

 Playing career

-A goalkeeper, Lopez started his playing career in the affiliated academy of A.S.
+A goalkeeper, Lopez started his playing career in the academy of A.S.
 Roma.
 Ultimately, he was forced into early retirement as a result of a serious knee injury picked up while playing with Agiatese in the 1992–93 season.

 Early years

 Lopez graduated secondary school with a diploma in Rome.
-After retiring as a footballer, he went on to become a football coach for a number of semi-professional club and youth teams.He obtained his UEFA Youth Coaching Licence in 2000.
+After retiring as a footballer, he went on to become a football coach for a number of semi-professional club and youth teams.
+At age 28, he won a Youth Cup in an international tournament in Umbria, coaching Roma's affiliate academy side.
+He obtained his UEFA Youth Coaching Licence in 2000.

 Coaching career

+Eurolimpia A.S.
+Roma Academy

+In 1996, Lopez joined the youth coaching staff at Eurolimpia Roma (Affiliate Academy A.S.
+Roma) as a goalkeeper coach of the academy.
+In March 2007, Lopez obtained a UEFA A coaching licence (Italy second category licence), which made him eligible to work as head coach of many international leagues and clubs.
+Since then, he has completed further coaching qualifications, and now holds a UEFA Pro Licence.

+A.S.
+Roma Academy

+In 2000, Lopez was hired by Roma's youth academy side.
+Roma won a provincial championship and three regional tournaments, with many members of the side going on to successful senior careers in Italy.